 Where is the Outer Banks?

-Stretching from Corolla to Ocracoke, North Carolina, the Outer Banks spans 200-miles along North Carolina's Eastern coast and are comprised of a string of barrier islands connected to the mainland by bridges and ferries.
+Stretching from Corolla to Ocracoke, North Carolina, the Outer Banks spans 200-miles along North Carolina's Eastern coast and are a string of barrier islands connected to the mainland by bridges and ferries.
 Like any popular island vacation mecca, the Outer Banks boast all the modern bells and whistles: lively shops, fine restaurants, fun nightlife, and kid-friendly attractions.
 But it's the Outer Banks rustic and untamed side, as much as any of its amenities, that attracts thousands of vacationers each year.
 Windswept beaches, wild horses, historic sites, and pristine maritime forests beckon visitors to get out and explore.

 Dubbed "The Graveyard of the Atlantic," the waters of the Outer Banks have claimed hundreds of shipwrecks, from pirate rigs to Spanish galleons.
 It was from one of these wrecks, centuries ago, that the area's famous wild horses of Corolla are thought to have first come ashore.
 Thanks to numerous OBX lighthouses and modern-day technology, shipwrecks are largely a thing of the past, but the two thousand known ships permanently entombed here now make for incredible scuba diving and fishing adventures.